 Knowledge, Skills and Abilities required at this level include those identified in Level II plus additional knowledge of personnel training and planning, and ability to develop, implement and manage programs dealing with large-scale problems.

-Education and Experience requirements at this level consist of those identified at Level II plus one additional year of qualifying experience in an administrative capacity.
+Education and Experience requirements at this level consist of those identified at Level II plus one additional year of qualifying professional experience in a supervisory or administrative capacity.

 Level IV Code: R25D Salary Band: Q